-A. The party claims that participation or intervention in this proceeding without an award of fees or costs imposes a significant financial hardship, on the following 1.
+A. The party claims that participation or intervention in this proceeding without an award of fees or costs imposes a significant financial hardship, on the following basis: Applies (check) 1.
 The customer cannot afford, without undue hardship, to pay the costs of effective participation, including advocate's fees, expert witness fees, and other reasonable costs of participation. (§ 1802(h)) 2.
 In the case of a group or organization, the economic interest of the Individual members of the group or organization is small in comparison to the costs of effective participation in the proceeding. (§ 1802(h)) V 3.
 The eligible local government entities' participation or intervention without an award of fees or costs imposes a significant financial hardship. (§ 1803.1(b).)
 4. A § 1802(h) or § 1803.1(b) finding of significant financial hardship in another proceeding, made within one year prior to the commencement of this proceeding, created a rebuttable presumption in this proceeding (§ 1804(b)(1)).
-Commission's finding of significant financial hardship made in proceeding number: Date of Administrative Law Judge's Ruling (or CPUC Decision) in which the finding of significant financial hardship was made:

-B. The party's explanation of the factual basis for its claim of "significant financial hardship" (§ 1802(h) or § 1803.1(b)) (necessary documentation, if warranted, is attached to the NOI:

-TURN is making its annual showing on financial hardship and is seeking a finding of significant financial hardship in this proceeding.
-TURN has attached an updated version of the narrative that has served to establish financial hardship in prior rulings addressing the organization's eligibility for intervenor compensation.
+Commission's finding of significant financial hardship made in proceeding number: Date of Administrative Law Judge's Ruling (or CPUC Decision) in which the finding of significant financial hardship was made: B. The party's explanation of the factual basis for its claim of "significant financial hardship" (§ 1802(h) or § 1803.1(b)) (necessary documentation, if warranted, is attached to the NOI: TURN is making its annual showing on financial hardship and is seeking a finding of significant financial hardship in this proceeding.
+TURN has attached as Attachment 2 the NOI an updated version of the narrative that has served to establish significant financial hardship in prior rulings addressing the organization's eligibility for intervenor compert TURN also addresses the timing of this request in Attachment 2. to this l

-PART IV: ATTACHMENTS DOCUMENTING SPECIFIC ASSERTIONS MADE IN THIS NOTICE

-(The party intending to claim intervenor compensation identifies and attaches documents; add rows as necessary)
+PART IV: ATTACHMENTS DOCUMENTING SPECIFIC ASSERTIONS MADE IN THIS NOTICE (The party intending to claim intervenor compensation identifies and attaches documents; add rows as necessary)

 Attachment No. Description

 1 Certificate of Service

-2 Showing of TURN's Financial Hardship
+2 Showing of TURN's Significant Financial Hardship

-ADMINISTRATIVE LAW JUDGE RULING (Administrative Law Judge completes)
+ADMINISTRATIVE LAW JUDGE RULING4 (Administrative Law Judge completes)

 Check all that apply 1.
 The Notice of Intent (NOI) is rejected for the following reasons: a.
 The NOI has not demonstrated the party's status as a "customer" or an "eligible local government entity" for the following reason(s): b.
 The NOI has not demonstrated that the NOI was timely filed (Part I(B)) for the following reason(s): c.
 The NOI has not adequately described the scope of anticipated participation (Part II, above) for the following reason(s): 2.
 The NOI has demonstrated significant financial hardship for the reasons set forth in Part III of the NOI (above).
 3. The NOI has not demonstrated significant financial hardship for the following reason(s): 4.
-The Administrative Law Judge provides the following additional guidance (see § 1804(b)(2)):
+A § 1802(h) or § 1803.1(b) finding of significant financial hardship in another proceeding, made within commencement of this proceeding, created a rebuttable presumption in this proceeding (§ 1804(b)(1)).
+Commission's findings of significant financial hardship made in proceeding number: Date of Administrative Law Judge's Ruling (or CPUC Decision) in which the finding of significant financial hardship was made: